Monica Rappaccini: Reception

 Melody MacReady of Screen Rant called Monica Rappaccini one of the "most ruthless villains of the Marvel Universe," writing, "Monica is manipulative, prejudiced, murderous, and proud of what she does; this was best shown when she was one of the best villains in the game Marvel's Avengers."

 Other versions

 House of M

 An alternate version of Monica Rappaccini from Earth-58163 appears in the "House of M" storyline.
 She works alongside Scorpion and the Hulk to overthrow Governor Exodus' fascist mutant government in Australia.

 Death's Head 3.0 (Earth-6216)

 An alternate version of Monica Rappaccini appears in the alternate future timeline in Death's Head 3.0.
-She created the Uni-Alias, an artificial variant of Captain Universe's Uni-Power.
+She created the Uni-Alias, an artificial version of Captain Universe's Uni-Power.
 Decades later, Rappaccini's granddaughter Varina Goddard becomes a senior Scientist in A.I.M. and utilizes the Uni-Alias as a power source for the robot Death's Head.